 A “kitchen,” commonly defined as “a room or an area equipped for preparing and cooking food,” is anything but a simple room at Restaurant R’evolution.
 The heart of the restaurant, the kitchen is the epicenter at which creativity, inspiration, collaboration, and innovation all begin.

-Under the helm of chefs John Folse and Rick Tramonto, Restaurant R’evolution’s two kitchens – one standard and one open-exhibition – service the seven distinct dining rooms that make up the restaurant.
-In addition to working with distinguished architects and interior designers for the front-of-house spaces, creating a workspace equipped to service the complex and challenging needs of the culinary team was a top priority in the renovation of the historic Royal Sonesta Hotel and building of Restaurant R’evolution.
+Restaurant R’evolution’s two kitchens – one standard and one open-exhibition – service the seven distinct dining rooms that make up the restaurant.
+In addition to working with distinguished architects and interior designers for the front-of-house spaces, creating a workspace equipped to service the complex and challenging needs of the culinary team was a top priority in the renovation of the historic Royal Sonesta New Orleans building of Restaurant R’evolution.

 Customized equipment is a key factor in helping to support the culinary processes of the chefs.
 Glass doors on walk-in coolers make finding and storing product more efficient, as do suspended shelving units.
 Layout is also significant – the location of each station is designed to create a harmonious and efficient workflow for the bustling kitchen team.
 Kitchen “toys” also add to the one-of-a-kind appeal of the space.
 Some include the J&R Rotisserie, a battleship of a machine that roasts everything from whole hogs to fresh salmon; the 100% customized Viking Kitchen Suite is not only heavy-duty, but the first custom-color kitchen the company has ever created; and the Viking smoker, the source of the restaurant’s extensive charcuterie program, as well as a variety of other house smoked and cured offerings.